MFaisalZ/Sistem-Informasi-Geografis-Sukabumi-Kab/README.md

 # Sistem-Informasi-Geografis-Sukabumi-Kab

-Option 1: Install with NPM and a build tool
+Install with NPM and a build tool

 Development